 The Most Hilarious, Worst Travel Day Ever

 I had a crappy time in Peru last year, that’s no lie.
-It’s not Peru’s fault, and I’m certainly not going to write a post telling you not to go to Peru because I had a shitty time, for fuck’s sake there’s enough travel bloggers that have a shitty time in a certain location and write posts telling everyone else they shouldn’t visit it either.
+It’s not Peru’s fault, and I’m certainly not going to write a post telling you not to go to Peru because I had a shitty time, for fuck’s sake there are enough travel bloggers that have a shitty time in a certain location and write posts telling everyone else they shouldn’t visit it either.
 Peru actually is a beautiful country with so many insane landscapes to fend off any traveler’s heroine like travel addiction.

 So, before I start telling my story, I’ll break down the pros/cons I found while traveling in Peru.
 Peruvians, I know you’re a proud people and I’m not trying to piss any of you off!